Mightyiest/AHK-TaskKill-Explorer/README.md

 ## Contact

-If you have any questions or feedback, you can reach me at Discord@.Mightyiest.
+If you have any questions or feedback, you can reach me at Discord @ .Mightyiest.